r-lib/remotes/README.md

 * Installers:
     * Install packages with their dependencies.
-    * Install from GitHub, GitLab, BitBucket.
+    * Install from GitHub, GitLab, Bitbucket.
 	* Install from git and subversion repositories.
 	* Install from local files or URLs.
 	* Install the dependencies of a local package tree.